Case Studies

 We know how ridiculous and exaggerated this sounds, but it’s true.
-We reduced the cost to get a purchase by 72.9%!
-Here’s how we did it.
+We reduced the cost our client’s cost per acquisition (the cost to get a purchase) by 72.9%!

 It was a horrifying moment for our team when we saw that the client’s CPA before they found us was an astonishing, jaw-dropping average of $335.78 per sale!
-Within days of taking over the ad account, we dropped it significantly, ultimately getting it down to $91.25 per purchase.*
+Within days of taking over the ad account, we dropped it significantly.
+Ultimately, the cost per acquisition reduced to $91.25 per purchase.*

 By the time this client found us, just 16 days before the event, tickets sales were in serious trouble with nearly $65,000 of their planned $80,000 ad spend gone.